pencil2d/pencil2d.github.io/_posts/2024-05-17-icon-redesign.md

 The palette currently consists of 26 colors, where blue and shades of gray have the greatest amount of variation.
 This palette was designed for use with Pencil2D's default light mode interface.
-As such, not all colors in this palette will work well on a dark mode user interface (which is currently not available on most platforms).
+Therefore, not all colors in this palette will work well on a dark mode user interface (which is currently not available on most platforms).
-We will need to create second palette to adapt the icons with dark mode in the future.
+We will need to create a second palette to adapt the icons with dark mode in the future.

 ## Color Grouping